rentzso/userStatsStreaming/README.md

 part of the Insight Project [nexTop](https://github.com/rentzso/nextop)

-Spark Streaming receives messages posted by [the user Producer](https://github.com/rentzso/simulatedUser) and sends them into Elasticsearch using the native client library [elasticsearch-hadoop](https://github.com/elastic/elasticsearch-hadoop)
+This library runs a Spark Streaming consumer that receives messages posted by [the user Producer](https://github.com/rentzso/simulatedUser) and sends them into Elasticsearch using the native client library [elasticsearch-hadoop](https://github.com/elastic/elasticsearch-hadoop)

 ## Build and run instructions:
+To build the jar:
 ```
 sbt assembly
 ```